yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/README.md

 ### Setup Azure SQL database

 Follow [Setup Azure SQL database](java-webapp-with-mssql/AzureSQL-Setup-For-Sample-App.md) to create database and import world data.

-> [!NOTE]
-> The following sections include step by step guide of how to create a Web App project and how to create the Java application.
-> You can also jump into subfolder *[java-webapp-with-mysql](java-webapp-with-mysql)* and *[java-webapp-with-mssql](java-webapp-with-mssql)* to run the application for a quick test.

 ## Create Maven Project for Java Web App